tact-lang/tact-language-server/README.md

 yarn build
 ```

-### VS Code
+### VS Code / VSCodium / Cursor / Windsurf

-The easiest way to get started with Tact is using VS Code:
+The easiest way to get started with Tact is using VS Code or editors based on it:

 1. Run the following command to create the VSIX package: